Social network game: Demographics

 As of 2010, it was reported that 55 percent of the social network gaming demographic in the United States consisted of women while in the United Kingdom, women made up nearly 60 percent of the demographic.
 In addition, most social gamers were around the 30 to 59 age range, with the average social gamer being 43 years old.

-Social gaming may appeal more to the older demographic because it is free, easier to advance through in a short period of time, does not involve as much violence as traditional video games, and is easier to grasp.
+Social gaming may appeal more to the older demographic because it is free, easier to advance through in a short period, does not involve as much violence as traditional video games, and is easier to grasp.

 Other games target certain demographics that use social media, such as Pot Farm creating a community by involving elements of cannabis subculture in its gameplay.

 Technology and platforms

 A social network video game is a client-server application.

 The client in the web era was implemented with a mix of web technologies like Flash, HTML5, PHP and JavaScript.
 When mobile games moved to mobile, social game front ends were developed using mobile platform technologies like Java, Objective-C, Swift and C++.

-The back-end was a mix of programming languages and systems including PHP, Ruby, C++ and go.
+The back end was a mix of programming languages and systems, including PHP, Ruby, C++ and go.

-Where social network video games diverged from traditional game development was the combination of real-time analytics, to continuously optimize game mechanics to drive growth, revenue and engagement.
+Where social network video games diverged from traditional game development was the combination of real-time analytics to continuously optimize game mechanics to drive growth, revenue, and engagement.

 Distinct features

 The following table outlines common characteristics of social games, mentioned by Björk at the 2010 GCO Games Convention Online:

-A social video game may employ any of the following features:
+A social network game may employ any of the following features: